synesta/selfbot/README.md

 - write 'npm i', this will install all node packages

-- go to config.json and add your token and prefix
+- go to config.json and add your token, prefix and your userID

-- most commands will be locked to userID, scroll through selfbot.js for userID checks and replace them with your ID.

-- to get userID, go to settings and follow this (https://streamable.com/a2j7i5)
-- then right click on your profile and click copy id

-## Contributors
+## CONTRIBUTORS
 - synesta
 - rayz
-- 6eamed